 Once you’ve got the paperwork that shows the formation of the LLC, you’ll need to obtain a tax number (EIN) and you’ll need to open a business bank account under the name of the LLC.

 Some can tackle the process of forming an LLC for real estate on their own, but it can be advisable to get assistance from an experienced professional to make sure the process is smooth and free of issues.

 If you are interested in protecting yourself and your assets while investing in real estate, I can help.
-Contact me via e-mail Sam@MollaeiLaw.com for professional assistance in forming your real estate LLC.
+Contact me via e-mail at Sam@MollaeiLaw.com for professional assistance in forming your real estate LLC.

 Reasons for Starting a Real Estate Investment LLC

 Real estate LLC offers the greatest possible financial benefit, with the lowest personal risk – operating as a real estate investment LLC ensures better protection and the opportunity for an improved bottom line.

-The primary difference in operating as an LLC for real estate investments and serving personally as the owner of an investment property lies in the separation of business and personal finances.
+The primary difference between operating as a real estate investment llc and serving personally as the owner of an investment property lies in the separation of business and personal finances.

 From the outset of your real estate LLC business, you’ve got to make sure that you adhere to the specific rules of operating your business as a legal entity.

 If you don’t separate your finances from that of the LLC, if you don’t maintain a registered agent in the required location or if the owners take funds that are owed to creditors you can lose many of the valuable protections offered by operating as an LLC.

-These steps can seem a bit confusing to a new investor, but if you adopt a strict separation of finances and adherence to the few structured regulations from day one of your LLC the process becomes much easier and you can feel confident that you and your family are fully protected in the event of an issue in the business.
+These steps can seem a bit confusing to a new investor.
+Still, if you adopt a strict separation of finances and adherence to the few structured regulations from day one of your LLC the process becomes much easier and you can feel confident that you and your family are fully protected in the event of an issue in the business.